 We like to wrap up the year thanking everyone for their hard work and recognizing our student leaders for their energy and work toward the ALANA events and community building.

-The Cross-Cultural works closely with international students on a wide range of issues concerning the college application process, applying for student visas, and getting acclimated to the United States and Assumption College.
+The Cross-Cultural works closely with international students on a wide range of issues concerning the college application process, applying for student visas, and getting acclimated to the United States and Assumption University.

 W.I.N.G.S.
 (Women Interested in Networking, Gathering, and Solidarity)